italia/developers.italia.it/en/gsoc-ideas.md

 Remember that project descriptions are just initial ideas.
 You must expand with considerably more detail.
 Change the goals to fit your experience and interests.

-**Note for the community**.
-Each project on the Ideas list should include:
-1. a project title/description;
-2. more detailed description of the project (2-5 sentences);
-3. expected outcomes;
-4. skills required/preferred;
-5. possible mentors.

-And, if possible, an *easy, medium or hard* rating of each project.

 <table id="issues_table" class="table table-striped table-bordered" cellspacing="0" width="100%" role="grid" style="width: 100%;">
     <thead>